oseparovic/SlidingIntroScreen/README.md

 # SlidingIntroScreen
 A library to simplify the creation of introduction screens in Android apps.
 This library is simple to use, well documented and highly extensible.
-While default classes are propvided for all components, the framework allows custom implementations in case the defaults don't satisfy.
+While default classes are provided for all components, the framework allows custom implementations in case the defaults don't satisfy.
 [This example](exampleapp/example.gif) (gif) was created by subclassing one activity and overriding a few methods.
 See the example code [here](exampleapp/src/main/java/com/matthewtamlin/exampleapp/ExampleActivity.java).

 ![Example of an intro](exampleapp/example.png)